Most staff members are certified in basic first aid and CPR, and some are certified in Wilderness First Aid.

 We rarely need to use it, but nonetheless you should note that, as with most camps, our insurance is excess insurance.

 We require that you provide some health information about the camper as part of the registration process.
 For most campers, you will just need to have recent health history and vaccination close to hand as you fill this out.
 Beyond that:

-- If the camper has no medical condition for which you anticipate attention needed by camp staff, or will be taking prescription medications, we do require that s/he has seen a doctor within 24 months before attending camp.
+If the camper has no medical condition for which you anticipate attention needed by camp staff, and will not be taking prescription medications, we do require that s/he has seen a doctor within 24 months before attending camp.
 You need only sign to state that this is true.

-- For campers taking regular over-the-counter medications, we require Medications Forms, but do not require a doctor signature.
+For campers taking regular over-the-counter medications, we require your instructions on the Medications Forms, but do not require a doctor signature.

 Information and forms for Adult Weekenders can be found on the Adult Weekend page.